 Your entertaining and enlightening historical vacation begins with the expert Stephen Ambrose Historical Tours team in New Orleans, who work together to make your trip a seamless experience from the very beginning.
 Our home base staff includes one of our historians, Director Mark Bielski, who can answer any questions you may have about the historical aspects of our historical, Civil War, World War II, WWI and D-Day tours.

 Stephen Ambrose always said that the best way to understand history is to study the places where it was made.
 Stephen Ambrose Historical Tours has the most qualified historians lead our historical, WWII, WWI and D-Day tours, including our chief historian Captain Ronald Drez, who assisted with Dr. Ambrose’s research.
 Our historians are leaders in their field and world-renowned authors.
-Their extensive research and interviews of WWII and D-Day veterans on the very battlefields where they fought gives a soldier’s perspective to our tours.
+Their extensive research and interviews with thousands of WWII and D-Day veterans on the very battlefields where they fought gives a soldier’s perspective to our tours.

 Exclusive Local Guides

 Because we were founded by Stephen Ambrose, we have long-standing relationships with the very best local guides in the countries in which we operate (we have been working with our beloved bus driver for 20 years!).
 As part of our expert team, they ensure that we can offer you exclusive opportunities to visit historic places and other sites that were crucial in WWII, something that no other WWII or D-Day tour company can offer.

 Experienced Tour Escorts

 Our historical, WWII, WWI and D-Day tours always have a full-time, experienced tour escort, who is available to answer your questions and take care of any special requests you may have during your journey.

 Our Tour Historians